-At the age of nine he joined the Almaty choreographic school, and upon graduation Bahtiyar was offered a job at the Almaty opera and ballet theatre named after Abay, where he spent two years dancing in corps de ballet.
+At the age of nine he joined the Almaty choreographic school, and upon graduation Bakhtiyar was offered a job at the Almaty opera and ballet theatre named after Abay, where he spent two years dancing in corps de ballet.

 He was launched into stardom with the “Astana Opera”, where he was offered a job right after its opening: performing Spartacus in Yury Grigorovich’s legendary ballet - the choreographer had come to Astana specifically to pick the dancers himself.

-Bahtiyar’s ability quickly became noticed, and it wasn’t long before he was in high demand.
+Bakhtiyar’s ability quickly became noticed, and it wasn’t long before he was in high demand.